israelavendanojr/digital-closet/README.md

 ## API Routes

 All routes are protected by Clerk auth middleware (`requireAuth`).
-Uploaded images are stored in `backend/uploads/` and served statically for now, will connect to S3 later.
+Uploaded images are stored in AWS S3 and served via public S3 URLs.

 | Method | Endpoint | Description |
 |---|---|---|